-- You want to see where the bone broth powder comes from and where it is packaged.
-Most will be packaged in the USA or Canada, however the actual bone broth powder and the sourcing of the animals may come from somewhere else.
+You want to see where the ingredients are coming from on the product packaging.
+Most will be packaged in the USA or Canada, however the actual raw ingredients and the sourcing of the animals may come from somewhere else.

-There are no major risks with bone broth powder, provided that you are really consuming just bone broth powder.
+There are no major risks with bone broth powder, provided that you are really consuming real products.

 How to Use Bone Broth Powder

-Follow the directions on the label.
-Usually add 2-3 tbsp of powdered bone broth to hot water.
+If you prefer to sip you bone broth on its own, then simply follow the directions on the label.
+Usually add 2-3 tbsp of powder to boiling water.
 Stir with a spoon and enjoy.

-There are many popular add ins and flavours to add, check our master guide to drinking bone broth for inspiration.
+There are many popular add ins and flavours to add, check my master guide to drinking for inspiration.

-Most bone broth does well when combined with some healthy fats.
+Most do well when combined with some healthy fats.
 Try ½ or 1 tsp of the following:

 Herbs and Spices.
 Try ½ tsp of the following: